great-expectations/great_expectations/docs/guides/how_to_guides/creating_batches/how_to_load_a_pandas_dataframe_as_a_batch.rst

 How to load a Pandas DataFrame as a Batch
 =========================================

-This guide will help you load a Pandas DataFrame as a Batch for use in creating expectations.
+This guide will help you load a Pandas DataFrame as a Batch for use in creating Expectations.

 .. content-tabs::